 Association for Applied and Therapeutic Humor: "AATH was founded in 1987 by a group of healthcare professionals, primarily nurses.
 AATH is a non-profit professional organization that advances the understanding and application of humor and laughter for their positive benefits.

 Debate Central: "Debate Central is a non-profit service of the Lawrence Debate Union and the University of Vermont, and is designed to promote debating at all levels, in all languages, and all around the world."
 This site offers information and resources for debating.

-Journal of Intercultural Communication: The goal of this online journal is to promote research but also education and training in the area of intercultural communication.
+Journal of Intercultural Communication: The goal of this open-access journal is to promote research but also education and training in the area of intercultural communication.
 The journal is an outgrowth of the activities of NIC - the Nordic Network for Intercultural Communication.
 Full-text issues are available online from 1999 to the current issue.